Alessandro-Dodon/pyvar/Functions/README.md

 - Continue with portfolio methods/ EVT (when Plazzi explains it)

 - Maybe add a function and visualization on the VCV

+- Maybe add a function to download data directly from YF to use the portfolio VaR in an easy way

+- Maybe meta functions (like for plotting etc.)